Articles , Glossary

 Designers should always be ready that clients often don’t know in detail what they want.
 They just want a beautiful logo that will bring success to their business.
 That is natural and that is the reason why they hire a designer.
 In our earlier post devoted to stereotypes about designers, we mentioned: “your customer doesn’t have to know all the nuances and peculiarities of the design process.
 That is why THEY are customers and YOU are a designer.”

-Moreover, the thing, which we have checked in practice, is that communicating with clients you should get not only their wishes but also try to get the ideas and reasons behind these wishes.
-If you understand why your customer wants to see particular colors, shapes or transitions, it will be easier for you (if necessary) to justify other methods of realization for these ideas which would give the result desired by the customer.
+Moreover, in practice, we have found that when communicating with clients, you should not only capture their wishes but also understand the ideas and reasons behind them.
+If you understand why your customer wants to see particular colors, shapes, or transitions, it will be easier for you (if necessary) to justify other methods of realization for these ideas, which would give the desired result by the customer.

 The more information you get from the client, the better it is for setting the right direction.
 Design briefs, calls, and Skype conferences, chat in Slack, brainstorming sessions, mood boards can all form a good starting line for productive work.